GuCraft-Network/BedWars1058/README.md

 - players are able to do tnt jump with configurable values.
 - players with tnt in their inventory have a red particle on their head (configurable).

-###### Season events:
-- Halloween special.
-It is enabled automatically based on your machine timezone and will provide cool effects.

 # Contributing
 Any help is appreciated, just give a quick look at [CONTRIBUTING.md](https://github.com/andrei1058/BedWars1058/blob/master/CONTRIBUTING.md) first!